phpv8/v8js/README.md

 are not caught by JavaScript code the execution stops and a `V8JsScriptException` is thrown, which has the original PHP exception accessible via `getPrevious` method.

+Consider that the JS code has access to methods like `getTrace` on the exception object.
+This might be unwanted behaviour, if you execute untrusted code.
+Using `setExceptionProxyFactory` method a callable can be provided, that converts the PHP exception to not expose unwanted information.